Actyx/Actyx/web/developer.actyx.com/docs/landing_page.md

 ![](/images/landing_page/actyx_platform.png)

-The Actyx platform is an application platform for developing, deploying, running and monitoring factory process automation solutions.
+The Actyx platform is an application platform for developing, deploying, running and monitoring factory automation solutions.
 With the Actyx platform we bring a modern development experience to the factory automation space and provide you with the software and tools that enable you to build better solutions faster.